ramzimimou/Classification-social-network-ads/README.md

 # Naive Bayes Classification on Social Network Ads Dataset
 This is a simple implementation of Naive Bayes classification algorithm on the social network ads dataset.
 The goal of this implementation is to predict whether a user will purchase a product based on their age and estimated salary.
 ## Dataset
-The dataset consists of 400 observations with the following columns:
+The dataset used was downloaded from Kaggle.com; and it consists of 400 observations with the following columns:

 **1-User ID**